tomato42/tls13-spec/draft-ietf-tls-tls13.md

-> The server MUST send a Certificate message whenever the agreed-upon key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except DH_anon), and unless the KnownKeyExtension is used.
+> The server MUST send a Certificate message whenever the agreed-upon key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except DH_anon), unless the KnownKeyExtension is used.
 This message will always immediately follow either the EncryptedExtensions message if one is sent or the ServerKeyShare message.